 The Susitna transmission interconnection configuration will depend on the selected generation site at Susitna.
 The Watana option consists of two 230 kV transmission lines connecting the Susitna substation to the new 230 kV Gold Creek substation, one transmission line from Sustina to Healy Substation, one additional 230 kV transmission line from the Gold Creek substation south to the Douglas 230 kV substation, and one line 230 kV transmission line from Douglas to Pt.
 MacKenzie Substation.
 The Gold Creek substation is approximately 33 miles from the Susitna substation and is the terminating point for the two 230 kV lines from Susitna as well as a switching station for the Douglas to Healy tie lines and the connecting point for the Gold Creek to Douglas 230 kV line that will transport power from the Susitna plant into the southern regions of the Railbelt.
-The capital cost for the Susitna substation, the two 230 kV transmission lines from Susitna to Gold Creek, and the Gold Creek substation are included in the capital cost for the Susitna projects.
-The capital cost for the Douglas to Lake Lorraine 230 kV transmission line is included as the incremental cost making the Douglas to Lake Lorraine 230 kV transmission line described in Project E a double circuit line.
+The capital cost for the Susitna substation are included in the capital cost for the Susitna to Gold Creek, and the Gold Creek substation are included in the capital cost for the Susitna to Gold Creek lines and the Gold Creek to Douglas to Lake Lorraine 230 kV transmission line is included as the incremental cost making the Douglas to Lake Lorraine 230 kV transmission line described in Project E a double circuit line.
 The Susitna to Gold Creek lines and the Gold Creek to Douglas line are presented in Figure 12-20.
 The Douglas to Lake Lorraine 230 kV transmission line is shown in Figure 12-6.
 Project S is not required if the Susitna project is not constructed.